developer-zebra/developer-zebra-site/src/emdk-for-android/4-0/tutorial/tutCreateProjectAndroidStudio/index.md

 ---
 ## Overview

-This tutorial helps you creating a new Android application project using [Android Studio](http://developer.android.com/sdk/index.html).
+This tutorial will aid  you creating a new Android application project using [Android Studio](http://developer.android.com/sdk/index.html).
 This is going to be a common step for all the tutorials that use [EMDK for Android](https://developer.motorolasolutions.com/community/android/emdk) API.

 ## Creating The Project